 It’s that time of year again when we start making our list of goodies to give or receive.
 I thought now would be a good time to give you some gift ideas for the artist on your list or maybe a few ideas for art supplies you would like to add to your own list.

 I purposely didn’t include paint in this list since that is usually the first thing someone thinks about when you say “artist”.
 Established artists usually have a preferred brand or type of paint they like to use but might be open to trying something new.
 Beginners are still trying to find their perfect paint so are usually happy to try any paint you purchase for them.

 This list includes several mediums and price ranges and a few whimsical gifts for when you just can’t decide.
 If you are just looking for stocking stuffers check out my post on Stocking Stuffers for Artists.

 Water brushes are also a great gift for artists.
-They are easy to carry and have the water in the brush.
-They make great stocking stuffers.
+They are easy to carry and have water in the brush.
+Water brushes are great for Plein air painting or traveling.
+They also make great stocking stuffers.

 Drawing pencils make great gifts for artists who draw.
 They are perfect for all skill levels and mediums.

 Whether the gift is for a graphite artist or someone who just wants to sketch out their ideas, good pencils are always welcome.

 I have used several different brands, but I keep coming back to this set.
 They are my favorite drawing pencils.

 For more information on the type of drawing pencils to buy, check out this article on the Best Drawing Pencils.